ambroisemaupate/docker-server-env/README.md

-# Docker server enviroment scripts and configurations
+# Docker server environment scripts and configurations

 This repository is meant to get a configuration set for installing a fresh server for *Docker* hosting.
 It’s specialized for **my personal usage**, but if it fits your needs, feel free to use it and give your feedback.